 For a future book, I would like to find out more about the origins and early history of nineteenth century clubs in Britain (chiefly) catering to indoor games: particularly billiards, chess, draughts (checkers) and whist.
 These could be gentlemen's clubs or working men's clubs.
 Also, what was the origin and development of whist drives?

-I am also interested in the lives and careers of the following players, mostly Victorians: Henry Thomas Buckle (the historian), Frederick Lokes Slous, James Alexander "Porterfield" Rynd (first Irish chess champion), Charles James Lambert (of Exeter), F. A. Vincent (of Dursley), and George Bellingham (why did he suddenly give up chess?), and Adolphus Zytogorski who is mentioned in my Eminents book and has been the subject of two of my recent Kibitzer articles.
+I am also interested in the lives and careers of the following players, mostly Victorians: Henry Thomas Buckle (the historian), Frederick Lokes Slous, James Alexander "Porterfield" Rynd (first Irish chess champion), Charles James Lambert (of Exeter), F. A. Vincent (of Dursley), and Adolphus Zytogorski who is mentioned in my Eminents book and was the subject of two of my Kibitzer articles.